berkeleyGamedev/DecalWebsite/pages/labs/lab2/lab2.md

 Save the prefab and start the minigame.
 You should now observe that the Snipers spawn heading initially towards the Player, but proceed in a straight line rather than following the Player.

 ***Checkoff Requirement:*** The Sniper enemy type should have a different movement pattern from the SimpleEnemy.

-Artists may now proceed to the summary and checkoff below. <br><span style="color:red">Open the scripts **MyGameManager.cs** and **EnemyData.cs.** These scripts combine a few different methods of making the Inspector for a script more useful:</span>
+Open the scripts **MyGameManager.cs** and **EnemyData.cs.** These scripts combine a few different methods of making the Inspector for a script more useful:
 - **HideInInspector** –– Use this if you require a variable to be public (for example, in a struct or an array) but don’t want it to show up in the Inspector
 - Structs — Use these to create convenient groupings of variable names that will **remain** grouped in the Inspector
 - Arrays/Lists — Use these to make adding more elements to your game more convenient.
 Rather than having to add a new public variable for each enemy type, this allows you to add a new enemy entirely in the Inspector.